Market Drayton: Industry

 Fordhall Farm has 140 acre of community-owned organic farmland located off the A53 between the Müller and Tern Hill roundabouts.
 The farm trail is open to the public during farm shop opening hours, and on the path is the site of Fordhall Castle, an ancient motte and bailey structure which overlooks the River Tern valley.

+McDonald's established its first UK net zero carbon restaurant in Market Drayton in December 2021.
+The building was verified against the UK Green Building Council's net zero carbon framework.